AdobeDocs/experience-manager-learn.en/help/sites/content-fragments/understand-content-fragments-and-experience-fragments.md

 ---
-title: Understand Content Fragments and Experience Fragments
+title: Content Fragments and Experience Fragments
 description: Learn the similarities and differences between Content Fragments and Experience Fragments, and when and how to use each type.
 sub-product: Experience Manager Assets, Experience Manager Sites
 feature: Content Fragments, Experience Fragments